stackblitz/docs/docs/platform/webcontainers/turbo-package-manager.md

 <span id="turbo-sh-install-scripts"></span>

 Turbo **does not run install scripts** for your dependencies.
-This increases the security of the installation process, and prevents spurious errors due to the differences between the underlying platform (WebContainers) and a local environment.
+This increases the security of the installation process, and prevents the spurious errors arising from the differences between the underlying platform (WebContainers) and a local environment.

-One of the main use cases of install scripts is driving the compilation of native addons.
+One of the main use cases of install scripts is driving the compilation of native add-ons.
 We instead favor usage of [WebAssembly polyfills](#webassembly-polyfills).

 ## WebAssembly Polyfills